rdrwoodall/ng-redux-sampler/README.md

 # ng-redux-sampler
-Sample application to try out ng-redux with AngularJS
+A sample application to try out ng-redux with AngularJS